scuzzydude/asimov/asimov.md

 First, you could divide up all the royal estates and castles and historical monuments, all the jewelry and art that you consider not the property of the Queen herself but belongs to the British people.
 While you're doing this inventory, you can return all the stolen artifacts from the colonial peoples.
 Make a National Treasure from this inventory.

-#### Scoot of Crown
+#### Scoot of the Crown

 Take everything that is leftover, the personal residences of the Queen and her offspring, the Summer homes, her personal jewelry, and all that, and create a Scoot of Crown (SOC).
 The ISO will be sold to the British people who want to be responsible for the royal family.
-There are plenty of American's prefer the Windsors over the Kardashians, so you could open up the scoot globally.
+There are plenty of Americans, like Oprah, who prefer the Windsors over the Kardashians, so you could open up the scoot globally.
 When the SOC runs out of money, the Queen has to start signing autographs or collecting speaking fees, or the scoot could be diluted with another sale.
 Maybe Parliament is charged £100 each time the PM stops by for tea.

 In any case, the Crown can exist as long there are people willing to be responsible for it.
 It's a scoot of the *Crown* so maybe the current monarch serves as the **scootee** and has the duty to preserve the history of genius of the kings and queens of England.
 Many of them did some great things.
 If you've watched the historically accurate docu-series *The Tudors*, you would know King Henry VIII was the inventor of the modern-day divorce industry.